NCATSTranslator/TranslatorTechnicalDocumentation/docs/architecture/workflows.md

 ## How is an operation structured?
 Operations are structured JSON objects that are inserted into the `Workflow` section of a TRAPI message.
-Operations are organized into a hierarchical fashion, with most Translator components capable of executing leaf-node operations.
+Operations are organized into a hierarchical fashion, with most Translator components capable of executing some leaf-node operations.
 For example, consider the `Overlay` operation: as specified in the [description](https://github.com/NCATSTranslator/OperationsAndWorkflows/blob/main/operations/overlay.yml#L3) this defines an "overlay" operation as something that adds additional edges in the knowledge graph and/or query graph.
 The